fc63/search_algorithms_in_maze/README.md

 - 5 to start the A* Search with Euclidean Distance
 - 6 to start the Greedy Search with Manhattan Distance
 - 7 to start the Greedy Search with Euclidean Distance
+- q to exit
+- c to reset program

 ## Libraries